Kodaline: 2017–2019: Politics of Living

 The lead single "Brother" was released on 23 June 2017.
 Garrigan once again appeared on The Midnight Hour alongside Eldeniro90 where he premiered new music.
 The group also released a single, 'Follow Your Fire', on 23 March 2018 which was a massive hit in Romania reaching number 7 on the charts.
 "Shed a Tear" was released as the third single from the album on 15 June 2018.
 "Worth It" was released as the fourth single from the album on 20 July 2018.
 "Head Held High" was released as the fifth single from the album on 24 August 2018.
 The song peaked at number sixty-eight on the Irish Singles Chart.
 The album titled Politics of Living was released on 28 September 2018.

 2020–present: One Day at a Time

-On 10 January 2020, the band released "Wherever You Are" as the lead single from their fourth studio album.
+On 10 January 2020, the band released "Wherever You Are" as the lead single from their fourth album.
 The song peaked at number sixty-six on the Irish Singles Chart.
-"Sometimes" was released as the bands second single from their fourth studio album on 6 March 2020.
-The song peaked at number ninety-four on the Irish Singles Chart.
+"Sometimes" was released as the bands second single from their fourth album.
 The album titled One Day at a Time was released on 12 June 2020.
 The album peaked at number two on the Irish Albums Chart.
-In November 2020, the band released the single "This Must Be Christmas".

 Kodaline released their first live album, Our Roots Run Deep, on 14 October 2022.
 It was recorded at the Olympia Theatre, Dublin.

+On 9 October 2025, Kodaline announced that they would be splitting after over a decade of performing.
+Following the announcement of their split, farewell shows were announced for Cork and Dublin.